AdobeDocs/commerce-learn.en/help/edge-delivery-services/transactional-flow.md

 ## What to expect from watching this video

-Learn how to use Adobe Commerce cart drop in and adjust the transactional flow to show customers a new set of features by changing a few lines of code.
+Gain an understanding on how to use Adobe Commerce cart drop in and adjust the transactional flow to show customers a new set of features by changing a few lines of code.
 Also learn how to convert these changes to be managed from Sharepoint to conduct AB testing.

 ## Who is this video for?